bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 The key manager module's goal is to encapusulate all private key interactions with the [wallet](../applications/wallet.md) project.

 As of this writing, the wallet just delegates storage of the encrypted mnemonic seed to the key manager project.
-Over the log run, we want to make it so that the wallet project needs to communicate with the key-manager to access private keys.
+Over the long run, we want to make it so that the wallet project needs to communicate with the key-manager to access private keys.

 This means that ALL SIGNING should be done inside of the key-manager, and private keys should not leave the key manager.